District Government of Umerkot: Immunization and Polio Eradication

 In year 2004–05, 100% result of Polio Eradication was achieved.
 There were 06 cases of Polio in the District Umerkot.
 Now District Umerkot is Polio free.

 The OPD in the health facilities is increased to 552760 in comparison of 435934 of the year 2004.

 About 31000 children of age 0–11 months are vaccinated for prevention against 7 diseases, about 20000 women are vaccinated with Tetnus Vaccine in 5th round and about 80000 in 6th round.

 Community involvement

 There is involvement of community / people of the area at local level through the Citizen Community Boards who voluntarily look after the service deliveries like health, education, water management etc. Besides, the registration of 70 CCBs, Health Management Committees (HMCs), School Management Committees (SMCs) and Community Based Organizations (CBOs) are also constituted in order to ensure more community participation in various forms of development activists and improvement in service delivery.
-Apart from this the CCBs have to act for mobilization of stake holder for community involvement in the improvement, maintainace of facilities, welfare of the handicapped, widows and families in extreme poverty.
+Apart from this the CCBs have to act for mobilization of stake holder for community involvement in the improvement, maintenance of facilities, welfare of the handicapped, widows and families in extreme poverty.